JuliaLang/julia/doc/src/manual/faq.md

 different outcomes depending on which iteration the failure occurs in.
 The compiler can unroll the loop, but it cannot algebraically reduce multiple operations into fewer equivalent operations.

 The most reasonable alternative to having integer arithmetic silently overflow is to do checked arithmetic everywhere, raising errors when adds, subtracts, and multiplies overflow, producing values that are not value-correct.
 In this [blog post](http://danluu.com/integer-overflow/), Dan Luu analyzes this and finds that rather than the trivial cost that this approach should in theory have, it ends up having a substantial cost due to compilers (LLVM and GCC) not gracefully optimizing around the added overflow checks.
-If this improves in the future, we could consider defaulting to checked integer arithmetic in Julia, but for now, we have to live with the possibility of overflow.
+If this improves in the future, we could consider defaulting to checked integer arithmetic in Julia, but for now, we must live with the possibility of overflow.

 ### What are the possible causes of an `UndefVarError` during remote execution?